BeaglePilot/beaglepilot/reports/report_victor.md

     - (* out-of-gsoc-scope *) Issue when used with MAVProxy, probably related to the fact that RCin hasn't been reviewed yet.
     - (* out-of-gsoc-scope *) Commit [3c4062a7961a70b6ec46266d265d322ac0b9dd8f](https://github.com/BeaglePilot/ardupilot/commit/3c4062a7961a70b6ec46266d265d322ac0b9dd8f) creates conflicts with the ESCs tested.
     - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU6000.
 Caps need to be changed according to datasheet.
+    - (* out-of-gsoc-scope *) Issue with the IMU sensor MPU9250.
+Gyros not responding.
+    - (* out-of-gsoc-scope *) BBB spuriously shutsdown as if power button is pressed when connecting/disconnecting batteries.
+Related to http://bugs.elinux.org/issues/85.
+    - Issue with the Language in Debian "-bash: warning: setlocale: LC_ALL: cannot change locale (en_GB.utf8)"

 - Plans for the next period (this is a list of tasks for , roll, pitch and yaw are differentthe author):